ToanQPham/ToanQPham.github.io/_posts/2020-03-17-one-post-per-day.md

 for a lot of references.
 Right now I plan to follow Sergey Fomin, Laurent Williams, and Andrei Zelevinsky, Introduction to Cluster Algebras.

+UPDATE 20/03/2020: OK it seems that due to COVID-19, two reading courses on Crystal bases and Cluster algebras are cancelled this semester.
+As a result, I will prioritise learning the first four items, leaving out cluster algebra if I have free time to do.

 # Why posting in blogs will help learning these?

 I need some audiences (imaginary audiences also fine) to listen to me